jessegmeyerlab/2022-multi-omics-review/README.md

 [view current pdf version of the review here](https://jessegmeyerlab.github.io/2022-multi-omics-review/manuscript.pdf)

-### project information
+### Project information

 **Purpose.** We are writing a collective review on multiomics!!!
 We are using [Manubot](https://github.com/manubot/manubot) to write this manuscript and track contributions.
 See the remaining readme below this section or at the link above for more information about manubot.

 **Authorship.** I (Jesse Meyer) will be the senior author and I will decide author order for everyone based on the contributions recorded via github.
 We can consider co-first or co-second author depending on contributions.
 Our target Journal is [Nature Methods](https://www.nature.com/nmeth/content).

+**Rules.**
 See [contributing](https://github.com/jessegmeyerlab/2022-multi-omics-review/blob/main/contributing.md) for guidance on how to contribute and what is expected of authors.
+See also [the code of conduct](https://github.com/jessegmeyerlab/2022-multi-omics-review/blob/main/CODE_OF_CONDUCT.md) for participants.

 **Organizing and listing of papers** can be done in the sections if they are still rough, but we prefer to add papers that should be covered as issues.